 Here we’re going to go and say for int i=0; i<PERMISSIONS_COUNT; i++.
 This basically checks for all the permissions in this case too.

-Here we will go and say if checkSelfPermission and we will pass PERMISSIONS[i].
+Here we go and say if checkSelfPermission and we will pass PERMISSIONS[i].
 If this returns a result that is different from PackageManager.PERMISSIONS_GRANTED which we will return true.
 Here we have a warning which says that this call API requires level 23, but we are already checking that, so we can ignore this.

 Here inside the onResume method we will check if the permissions are or not denied.
-The first condition to ask for permissions is that the device should be above or equal Android Marshmallow.
-The second one if the permissions are denied, we also want to ask for permissions.
+The first condition to ask for permissions is that the device should be above or equal to Android Marshmallow.
+Second, if the permissions are denied, we also want to ask for permissions.
 How do you ask for permissions?
 It’s pretty simple.
-We’re going to say requestPermissions and we will pass the first parameter will be our permissions array, and second one will be permissions code which is REQUEST_PERMISSIONS.
+We’re going to say requestPermissions and we will pass the first parameter will be our permissions array, and the second one will be permissions code which is REQUEST_PERMISSIONS.
 Make sure you have the same as me and here we will return in order to avoid it running the next code twice.

 Inside the method we’re going to say super.onRequestPermissionResults, and the first parameter we’ll pass is requestCode, the second is permissions, and the third is grantResults.

 The next thing we will do right here, we will check if the request code is the same we sent.
 We will go ahead and ask if requestCode is the same as REQUEST_PERMISSIONS, and we also want to check if we have any results.
 For that we’re going to say and if grantResult.length is greater than zero which basically means is not empty, and here we’re going to call again arePermissionsDenied to know if the user granted or not.
 We’re going to say if arePermissionsDenied here we will clear the application data which is a cool hack that enables us to keep asking for permissions.